Stuart Robson (actor): Career

 Robson was an eccentric comedian who had a curious voice that was often described as the "Robson Squeek".
 His first marriage was to Margaret Eleanor Johnson in about 1858.
 They had a daughter, Alicia Virginia Robson.
 Margaret died in 1890.
 Robson married Mary Dougherty, an actress who went by the stage name of May Waldron, in 1891.
 They had a son, Stuart Robson, Jr., who also acted briefly on the stage in New York and subsequently ran a magic shop there for many years.

 Later years

-Stuart Robson lived for many years in Cohasset, Massachusetts.
+Stuart Robson lived for many years in Cohasset, Massachusetts on the same road as fellow actors William H. Crane and Lawrence Barrett.
+The road was nicknamed Actors Row.
 He died in New York City in 1903, and was buried in Cohasset.
-His wife continued to appear on the stage under the name May Robson until her death in 1924.
+His second wife, who survived him, continued to appear on the stage under the name May Robson until she died in 1924.
 She should not be confused with the actress of the same name, May Robson, who appeared in many films in the 1930s.